ryrob30/mobile-services.en/help/android/overview.md

 Android SDK 4.x for Experience Cloud Solutions allows you to measure native Android applications, deliver targeted content in your app, and leverage and collect audience data through audience management.

+## New Adobe Experience Platform Mobile SDK Release

+Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
+Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.

+As of September 2018, we released a new, major version of the SDK.
+These new Adobe Experience Platform Mobile SDKs are configurable through [Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html).

+* To get started, go to Adobe Experience Platform Launch.
+* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

 >[!IMPORTANT]
 >
 >The Adobe Analytics Mobile Marketing Add-on SKU is required to enable Mobile Services access to mobile acquisition, deep linking, geolocation, and mobile messaging capabilities.
 For more information, contact your Adobe CSM.

->[!IMPORTANT]
->
->**New Adobe Experience Cloud SDK Release**
->
->Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
-Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.
->
->As of September 2018, we released a new, major version of the SDK.
-These new Adobe Experience Platform Mobile SDKs are configurable through [Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html).
->
->* To get started, go to Adobe Experience Platform Launch.
->* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

 >[!IMPORTANT]
 >